surabhi-seth/MSiA423-XchangeRatePredictor/README.md

     b.
 Set DBCONFIG = None

     c.
-The location where the SQLITE database will be created locally is default set in the config DB_PATH.
+The location where the SQLITE database will be created locally is set in the config DB_PATH.
 It is default set to the "data" directory within the project repository with the database name as "XchangeRatePredictor.db".
 Change that only if required.

     d.
 Go to the project directory and run: